mpfan/SYSC-3303-Elevator-Simulator/README.txt

 EXPLANATION OF FILES

-Common Package
+COMMON PACKAGE

+- ElevatorMessage.java
+ 	 - Wrapper and parser for elevator messages
+- ElevatorState.java
+  	- States for elevator
+- FloorDoorState.java
+  	- States for floor door
+- FloorMessage.java
+  	- Wrapper and parser for floor messages
 - Message.java
-    - scheduler, floor and elevator systems uses Message objects to communicate with each other
+  	- Standard message format for passing information between the scheduler, elevator and floor
+- MessageListener.java
+  	- Interface for message event listener
+- MessageTest.java
+  	- Test cases for the
 - MessageType.java
-    - enum class for specifying the type of message - could be a ELEVATOR or FLOOR message
+ 	- Enum class for specifying the type of message - could be a ELEVATOR or FLOOR

-Scheduler Package
+	  message
+- Messenger.java
+ 	- Common class for UDP message communication
+- MessengerTest.java
+ 	- Test the Messenger class
+- Ports.java
+ 	- Constants file for ports used for Scheduler, Elevator, and Floor system
+- SchedulerState.java
+ 	- States for scheduler

+SCHEDULER PACKAGE
 - Scheduler.Java
-    - class used to coordinate elevators and floors
+- Class used to coordinate elevators and floors

-Elevator Package
+- SchedulerTest.java
+	- Tests for scheduler
+- ElevatorModel.java
+	- An internal model used to store information about an information.
+Used by the scheduler
+- SchedulerStateMachine.java
+-  A class for the scheduler's state machine
+- SchedulerStateMachineTest.java
+	- Tests for scheduler state machine

+ELEVATOR PACKAGE
-- Elevator.java
+Elevator.java
-    - class representing an elevator
+- class used to represent an elevator class ElevatorMode.java
+- enumeration class to represent the different modes Elevator could be: UP/DOWN/IDLE mode ElevatorStateMachine.java

-- ElevatorSystem.java
+- class representing the Elevator state machines ElevatorSystem.java
-    - class used to communicate with Scheduler and coordinate the elevators available
+- class used to coordinate the elevators ElevatorTest.java

-Floor Package
+- tests for the elevator system and elevator

+FLOOR PACKAGE
-- Floor.java
+Floor.java
-    - class representing a floor
+- class used to represent a floor

-- FloorDoor.java
+FloorDoor.java
-    - a Floor contains a FloorDoor
-    - used to represent opening/closing of doors
+- class used to represent the different doors on a floor FloorDoorStateMachine.java

-- FloorSystem.java
+- class used to represent a possible states in a floor door FloorSystem.java
-    - class used to communicate with Scheduler and coordinate the floors available
+- class for receiving messages from scheduler and sending messages to floors FloorTest.java
+- tests for floor classes
+Input.txt
+- contains input events
 Other

-- Main.java
-    - entry point for program which starts the Scheduler, FloorSystem, and ElevatorSystem threads

 RUNNING THE PROGRAM

+Must run in sequence:
+Run Scheduler.java
+Run ElevatorSystem.java
+Run FloorSystem.java

+Program will end when Elevator system reaches an IDLE state (no more messages to pass)

+TESTING INSTRUCTIONS

-Run Main.java to start the program
+Run the test files:

-UNIT TESTS

-Unit tests could be found in files MessageTest.java, ElevatorTest.java, FloorTest.java and SchedulerTest.java
+ElevatorTest.java
+FloorTest.java
+MessageTest.java
+MessengerTest.java
+SchedulerTest.java
+SchedulerStateMachineTest.java

 BREAKDOWN OF RESPONSIBILITIES
 - Scheduler
-    - Michael Fan
+-Michael Fan
+-Derek Shao
+-Hoang Bui
 - Elevator System
-    - Derek Shao
-    - Souheil Yazji
+-Everyone
 - Floor System
-    - Christophe Tran
+   	-Christophe Tran
-    - Hoang Bui
+ 	-Hoang Bui
 - Unit tests
-    - Everyone
+-Everyone
 - UML Class Diagram
-    - Everyone
+-Everyone
 - UML Sequence Diagram
+-Everyone
+- UML State Diagram
+-Everyone
-    - Everyone
+- README
+	-Everyone